wayneeseguin/graft/doc/merging.md

 ## Merging Rules

-Merging in `spruce` is designed to be pretty intuitive.
+Merging in `graft` is designed to be pretty intuitive.
 Files to merge are listed in-order on the command line.
 The first file serves as the base to the file structure, and subsequent files are merged on top, adding when keys are new, replacing when keys exist.

-As `spruce` has grown, additional support for complicated operations has been added, and multiple phases have been introduced into `spruce` to handle the various tasks.
+As `graft` has grown, additional support for complicated operations has been added, and multiple phases have been introduced into `graft` to handle the various tasks.

 ## Order of Operations